rebahama/social-reviewer-frontend/TESTING.md

 ![test-1](docs/testing/test-7.png)

 .
-If a user have alredy liked a review then a thumbs down will be displayed instead of a thumbs up, makeing it possible to unlike the reveiw instead.
+If a user have alredy liked a review then a thumbs down will be displayed instead of a thumbs up, makeing it possible to unlike the review instead.

 Like it
 ![test-1](docs/testing/test-8.png)